w3c/wot/minutes/main/20251015/Readme.md

 … I am open to discussing this in the new charter, but I feel that if we don't have the manpower, we focus on the TD 2.0, and then make another charter related to the other aspects.
 I have the feeling that other working groups use a similar approach focusing on smaller topics.
 … I would like to hear your views on this aspect

 Ben: I completly agree that the TD is the core and the number of meetings and the calls we had in the past were not sustainable.
-The question is which one survives?
-The problem I have to only focusing on TD and registry is that we never use the vocabulary from HTTP bindings, to adopt bindings we need a better way to figure out how they will work

-with the Profiles.
-I think if we have to wait for 2 years to then start working on Profiles, this will be too long.
+The question is, which one survives?
+The problem I have with only focusing on TD and registry is that we never use the vocabulary from HTTP bindings; to adopt bindings, we need a better way to figure out how they will work with the Profiles.
+I think if we have to wait for 2 years to start working on Profiles, this will be too long.
 I would like to see WoT profiles in the next charter.
 I do see we need to drop Architecture, dicovery, and security merged with other specs.

 sk: We need a good stable group, we need W3C members driving this topic.
 Do you see enough people working on the Profiles?